hasan-yaman/exporter/README.md

-# Exporter
+# exporter

-Exporter is a simple package that helps to export Jupyter notebooks as a Python script.
+exporter is a simple package that helps to export Jupyter notebooks as a Python script.

 # Installation